“Tehelka is one of the best sources of news in India…”

 One of the most important keys to a free and just society is the existence of a strong and independent media.
 A media that acts as our conscience and brings news and perspective to us on issues of national interest.
 A media that acts without fear or favour.
 Today, perhaps more than any other media group in India, Tehelka has come to stand for these values.

-Tehelka is led by Tarun J. Tejpal, a highly respected journalist and public icon in India.
+Tehelka was founded by Tarun J. Tejpal, a highly respected journalist and public icon in India.
 In 2001, Asiaweek listed him as “one of Asia’s 50 most powerful communicators”, and BusinessWeek declared him “among 50 leaders at the forefront of change in Asia”.
-The December 2006 issue of The Guardian listed Tejpal as one of “India’s New Elite — Top 20?.
+The December 2006 issue of The Guardian listed Tejpal as one of “India’s New Elite — Top 20″.